 Step 1: Test the Pool Water

 The first step in shocking the pool is to test the water and calculate the current ratio.
 You should monitor the pH level to measure the free chlorine (FC) and total chlorine (TC) of the swimming pool.
 To find the individually combined chlorine (CC) level, you deduct the FC from the TC.
 Once you calculate this number, you now know how much chlorine you will need to add to the pool.

 Step 2: Calculate the Amount of Shock to Use

 Step 3: Make Sure the Pump is Working

 Next, you should ensure that the pool pump and pool filter are operating at full power so that the pool shock can mix in the pool.

 Step 4: Dump Shock in the Pool

 After confirming the pool pump works well, you can dump the pool shock solution into the water’s outer edges.
 Once you dump the pool shock into the water, allow the pump to keep running for at least six hours.
 Grab a drink and relax a bit!

 Step 5: Test the Water Again to Check for Optimal Chlorine Levels

-After those six or more hours, you should test the water once again to confirm the optimal chlorine levels are present in the pool.
-This means ten times more free chlorine than the combined chlorine levels.
+After those six or more hours, you should test the water once again to check for proper chlorine levels and other pool chemicals.
+You should aim for ten times more free chlorine than the combined chlorine levels.

 If you’re still having trouble getting your pool in the right spot, you may need to SLAM your pool.